kleinesfilmroellchen/serenity-demo/README.md

 (Please extend this list for your distro!)

-- Arch Linux: `gperf qt6 perl-rename` (as of writing, Python 3.12 is not available through official repositories, use the AUR or Toolchain/BuildPython.sh)
+- Arch Linux: `gperf qt6 perl-rename imagemagick` (as of writing, Python 3.12 is not available through official repositories, use the AUR or Toolchain/BuildPython.sh)